As of Sunday September 17, 2023, I am looking at the games I own, and it is clear that I will not be able to finish

 I want this feature enabled to run Docker in my VM.

 I know my computer is more than capable of running a VM with virtulization.
-I did some searching, and I found several
+I found several

 powershell commands out there, and running them did not help.
-I did some digging and realized that not all the
+I did some digging and found that certain windows features need to be disabled for virtulization to work in a VM.

 I resolved this problem by doing this: